My Competitor Added AI. How Do I Catch Up?

 The checkbox problem #

-Here's what happens when fear drives the product roadmap.
-Your team builds something that looks good in a board meeting but doesn't match how any specific customer actually works.
-You add an AI summarization feature.
+When fear drives the product roadmap, your team builds something that looks good in a board meeting but doesn't match how any specific customer works.
+You add AI summarization.
 You add smart search.
-You bolt on a copilot that can answer questions about your product's own documentation.
+You bolt on a copilot that answers questions about your own documentation.

-These features share a common trait.
-They're generic.
-They work the same way for every customer, every persona, every workflow.
-And that's exactly why they don't move retention numbers.
+These features are generic.
+Same for every customer, every persona, every workflow.
+That's why they don't move retention.

 80% of features in the average software product are rarely or never used4.
-When you panic-ship AI, you're not adding value.
-You're adding to that pile of unused functionality.
+When you panic-ship AI, you're adding to that pile.

-At one B2B SaaS platform we work with, their first AI feature, a chatbot assistant, hit 4% weekly active usage after launch.
-Their second attempt, AI-generated workflow apps tailored per customer, reached 90.8% adoption.
+At one B2B SaaS platform, their first AI feature hit 4% weekly active usage.
+Their second attempt, AI-generated workflow apps tailored per customer, reached 90% adoption.
 Same platform.
 Same customers.
-Completely different approach.
+Different approach.

-The difference was not the technology.
-It was whether the AI output matched how individual customers actually work.
+The difference wasn't the technology.
+It was whether the AI matched how individual customers work.

 What Is Your Competitor Actually Doing? #

-62% of organizations are at least experimenting with AI agents, according to McKinsey's 2025 Global Survey5.
-But "experimenting" is the key word.
-When you look behind the press release, most competitors are shipping one of three things.
+Most organizations are experimenting with AI5.
+"Experimenting" is the key word.
+Behind the press release, most competitors are shipping one of three things.

 Surface-level AI (most common) #

-This is Level 1: single-shot API calls that extract or generate something.
+API calls that extract or generate something.
 Photo-to-text.
 Smart autofill.
 A chatbot that answers support questions.
-Fast to build, impressive in demos, and functionally identical for every customer.
+Fast to build, impressive in demos, identical for every customer.

 Does it differentiate them?
 Briefly.
 Does it reduce churn?
 No. These features reduce friction without changing workflow stickiness.